viliam-gago/Viliam_Portfolio/README.md

 ![](https://github.com/viliam-gago/moving_least_squares/blob/master/img/comparison.png)

 ## [Project 5: Pomodoro Timer](https://github.com/viliam-gago/pomodoro_timer)
 App was created in order to explore working with PyQt5 library.
 It also stores results in csv format to track your study discipline.
-Personaly - in the end, it proved itself to be quite useful tool - I use it on daily basis.
+Personaly - in the end, it proved itself to be quite useful tool - I used it quite a while to keep myself accountable during earlier days of my learning journey.

 - Created user interface for easy usage with PyQt5 library
 - Implemented adjustable countdown timer
-- Elapsed time saved into .txt file to track your study hours
+- Elapsed time saved into external file to track your study hours - you can plot how many hours you spent studying each day !

 <img src="https://github.com/viliam-gago/Viliam_Portfolio/blob/master/images/pomodoro2.png" width="1000px" height="400px" />